Audrey Moore (politician)

 Audrey Campbell Moore (December 28, 1928 – December 12, 2018) was an American politician from Fairfax County, Virginia.
 She served for twenty years on the Fairfax County Board of Supervisors, including one term as chairwoman.

 Moore won the position after defeating Republican Jack Herrity for reelection in 1987.
 She represented the Annandale district on the board.

+The Wakefield Park Recreation Center, built in 1977, was renamed for her.